 15-19% Of Your Workforce

-This group of employees enjoy being with other people.
+This group of employees enjoys being with other people.
 Integrators are good at bringing teams together and crave the community connection that a healthy office can bring.
 Integrators are the social butterflies of the office.

 Integrators gain energy from chatting with other employees and are great at relating to people on a personal level.
 Integrators appreciate open, comfortable seating where relationships can be built over a cup of coffee.